spatie/commonmark-highlighter/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/commonmark-highlighter.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/commonmark-highlighter)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/commonmark-highlighter.svg?style=flat-square)](https://packagist.org/packages/spatie/commonmark-highlighter)

 A block renderer for  [league/commonmark](https://github.com/thephpleague/commonmark) to highlight code blocks using [scrivo/highlight.php](https://github.com/scrivo/highlight.php).

+> highlight.php is a server side code highlighter written in PHP that currently supports 185 languages.
+It's a port of highlight.js by Ivan Sagalaev that makes full use of the language and style definitions of the original JavaScript project.

+The output html is compatible with highlight.js themes, which you can expore on [highlightjs.org](https://highlightjs.org/static/demo/).

+What are the benefits of using this package over highlight.js?

+- Less JavaScript, which means faster page loads
+- No more flash of unstyled code blocks

-Inspired by [sixlive/parsedown-highlight](https://github.com/sixlive/parsedown-highlight).
+ This project was inspired by [sixlive/parsedown-highlight](https://github.com/sixlive/parsedown-highlight).

 ## Installation